Logon27/GeeroNet/README.md

 ### Initializers

-Currently all initializers used within GeeroNet are from the [initializers](https://jax.readthedocs.io/en/latest/jax.nn.initializers.html) implementation in Jax.
+Currently all initializers used within Geero are from the [initializers](https://jax.readthedocs.io/en/latest/jax.nn.initializers.html) implementation in Jax.
 I may port them over at some point for visibility.
 But for now you can reference and use the Jax documentation for initializers.

 ## Geero Rules